jupyterlab/extension-examples/README.md

 jupyter lab build
 ```

-You can now start JupyterLab and check if your extension is work fine:
+You can now start JupyterLab and check if your extension is working fine:

 ```bash
 jupyter lab